Resource isolation with multiple tenants

 Administrators of non-production test environments shouldn't be provisioning Microsoft Online Services unless those services are specifically being tested.
 This avoids inappropriate use of Microsoft services, for example setting up production SharePoint sites in a test environment.

 Generally, all non-essential license features should be disabled for the tenant using group-based licensing.
-This should be done by the same team that manages licenses in the production tenant, to avoid misconfiguration by developers who might not know the impact of enabling licensed features.
+This should be done by the same team that manages licenses in the production tenant, to avoid misconfiguration by developers who might not know the effect of enabling licensed features.

 Any Azure resources needed by trusting applications may also be deployed.
 For example, databases, virtual machines, containers, Azure functions, etc. For your sandbox environment, you must weigh the cost savings of using less-expensive SKUs for products and services with the less security features available.